 The University will provide leadership within its community, thereby contributing to the cultural, economic and social development of Tasmania through its Statement of Values.

 Since 2013 we have been recruiting up to 50 outstanding academic leaders and scholars in areas of high strategic strengths in order to build the University's internationally recognised capability and develop emerging areas of high potential.
-Click here for further information.
+Go to Think Beyond for further information.